Home

 I don't want to cry at my work goodbye!

-A coworker was let go - how do I farewell her without the office politics?
+A coworker was fired - how do I farewell her without the office politics?

 Work Farewell Question 1